RAI

-RAI broadcasts are also received in surrounding countries, including Albania, Bosnia, Croatia, France, Malta, Monaco, Montenegro, San Marino, Slovenia, Switzerland, Serbia, Tunisia and the Vatican City, and elsewhere on pay television and some channels FTA across Europe including UK on the Hotbird satellite.
-Half of RAI's revenues come from broadcast receiving licence fees, the remainder from the sale of advertising time.
+RAI broadcasts are also received in surrounding countries, including Albania, Bosnia, Croatia, France, Malta, Monaco, Montenegro, San Marino, Slovenia, Switzerland, Serbia, Tunisia, and the Vatican City, and elsewhere on pay television and some channels FTA across Europe including UK on the Hotbird satellite.
+Half of RAI's revenues come from the broadcast receiving licence fees, the remainder from the sale of advertising time.
 In 1950, RAI became one of the 23 founding members of the European Broadcasting Union.